 Now to get your Onion Service address, go to your HiddenServiceDir directory, and find a file named hostname.
 The hostname file in your Onion Service configuration directory contains the hostname for your new onion v3 service.
 The other files are your Onion Service keys, so it is imperative that these are kept private.
 If your keys leak, other people can impersonate your Onion Service, deeming it compromised, useless, and dangerous to visit.

-Now you can connect to your Onion Service using Tor Browser, and you should get the html page you setup back in Step 1.
+Now you can connect to your Onion Service using Tor Browser, and you should get the HTML page you set up back in Step 1.
 If it doesn't work, look in your logs for some hints, and keep playing with it until it works.

 It is important to note that an Onion Service configured like this will be readable by anybody who knows or discovers the address.
 You can make Onion Services require authentication, and only users with a private key will access the service.
 Read more about Client authorization documentation.